 London has been through a food revolution over the last few decades.
 But we do a poor job of developing and retaining chefs.
-This project is exploring how a world class culinary college, on a par with London’s great art and design schools, might work in practice.
+This project looked at how a world class culinary college, on a par with London’s great art and design schools, might work in practice.

-London’s culinary sector faces a worsening skills shortage.
+Despite a decade of growth in food-related jobs, especially cooking, the number of chef students and apprentices is in decline.
 Cheffing is viewed as a low status and unattractive profession, especially for women.
 85 per cent of London’s chefs were born abroad and 85 per cent are men.
-And despite the fast growth in food-related jobs, especially cooking, the number of chef students and apprentices is in decline.

-In 2019 Centre for London published Kitchen Talent, a report which looked at the causes of London’s chef shortage and set out ways of attracting, developing and retaining the chefs of the city’s future.
+In 2019 Centre for London published Kitchen Talent, a report which looked at the causes of professional culinary skills in the capital, and set out ways of attracting, developing and retaining the chefs of the city’s future.
 Among other recommendations, it argued that London needs a College of Food, to attract and retain students from London and beyond, into a kitchen career.
 The idea has been enthusiastically received by policy makers and hospitality businesses.

 A new vision for culinary education